travis-ci/docs-travis-ci-com/blog/_posts/2013-01-31-post-mortem-build-outage.md

 current build capacity it would've taken us days to plow through these.

 We processed all of them, but moved them into an erroneous state.
-Should you rely on a specific commit to be build, you can trigger a rebuild through the UI.
+Should you rely on a specific commit to be built, you can trigger a rebuild through the UI.

 Processing on <http://travis-ci.org> was unfortunately rather slow after we brought everything back up, we're investigating the cause.